jarrarhaider1214/docs/pages/user-guide/components/cluster/um-new-cluster/aws-cluster/aws-cluster.md

 ![1](imgs/1.jpg)

-1. **Node Pool**: Pool of nodes and complete configurations for that node.
+1. **Node Pool**: Pool of nodes and complete Clusterconfigurations for that node.
 User can add more than 1 Node Pools as well by clicking the **+** icon.
 1st node pool will always be Master node pool.
 All the other node pools will be slave/worker node pools.

    > Platform provides default values for Master node pools.
 All the other node pools will need to be configured by the users.
 2. **Clone:** To clone the configurations of current node pool and create another one similar to it.
 3. Name of the **Node Pool**.
 4. **Machine Type**: Instance type based on Cloud Provider selected.
+(To know more about instance types, click [here](https://aws.amazon.com/ec2/instance-types/))
 5. **Node Count**: Number of Nodes in the node pool.
 6. **Node Pool Role**: Role of node pool i.e. Master or Slave.
 (First Node Pool will always be master)
 7. **Subnet**: Subnet to associate with the node depending on network.